iWanFlagz/stack-the-flags-2020-writeups/Cryptography/Can COViD steal Bob's idea.md

 # [Cryptography] Can COViD steal Bob's idea?

-The challenge contains a `.pcapng` file.
+The challenge provides a `.pcapng` file.
 I use `Wireshark` to open this file.

-I found three interesting data in this file (via right-click the packet, `Follow` -> `TCP Stream`.
+I found three interesting data in this file.

 1. Set filter: `tcp.stream eq 0`
 2. Right-click the packet, `Follow` -> `TCP Stream`